EricPogueExampleCode-Web/introductions-2024/README.md

 ##### Step 1: Log into your GitHub account in a separate browser tab

 ##### Step 2: Utilize this repository as a template to create a new repository in your GitHub account named “introductions”:
-- Click on the "Use this template" button on the template repository’s page.
+- Click on the "Use this template" button on the template repository’s page
-- Name your repository “introductions” (all lower case).
+- Name your repository “introductions” (all lower case)
-- Optionally, add a description.
+- Optionally, add a description
-- Verify your new repository is public.
+- Verify your new repository is public
-- Click "Create repository from template".
+- Click "Create repository from template"

 ##### Step 3: Verify that your newly created repository includes a fine named “index.html” that looks like
 ```